Electronic Patient Records (Continuity of Care) Bill

 Groups Affected

-• Patients: Gain ownership and control over their health data, improving access to information and facilitating informed decisions about their care.
+- Patients: Gain ownership and control over their medical data, improving access to their information and facilitating better continuity of care.

-• Researchers: May benefit from easier access to data for research purposes, subject to patient consent.
+- Researchers: May benefit from easier access to aggregated and anonymized patient data for research purposes, subject to patient consent.

 Powered by nyModel